jeremyjpj0916/sportsbet-python-tooling/ReadMe.md

 on the day.

 Long term goal will be a bot to then go in and automatically place the bets for you localhost.

+Note: Using python 3.9 localhost on my windows lappy.